 Otherwise, follow this map here:

 Rosquillos are cookies that are shaped like donuts and flowers.
-The cookie is sweet and light brown in colour.
+The cookie is sweet and light brown.

 Where to Find the Best Rosquillos

 Otap are elongated puff pastry.
-They are crunchy and sweet snacks that has a flaky and crumpled surface.
+They are crunchy and sweet snacks that have a flaky and crumpled surface.

 Where to Find the Best Otap

 The Otap is generally sold in groceries.
-But if you want something more authentic, head over to Shamrock one of Cebu’s oldest pasalubong centres for their yummy Shamrock Otap!
+But if you want something more authentic, head over to Shamrock one of Cebu’s oldest pasalubong centers for their yummy Shamrock Otap!

 You couldn’t go wrong with Cebu’s dried mango for some afternoon munch.
-This cebu delicacy is made from, well.. mangoes, that are dried, packed, sealed and sold in pasalubong centres.
+This Cebu delicacy is made from, well. mangoes, that are dried, packed, sealed, and sold in pasalubong centers.

 There are several varieties and brands that you can buy in groceries.
-You can choose between the ripe ones and the green mangoes that comes in green packaging.
+You can choose between the ripe ones and the green mangoes that come in green packaging.